 At first glance, Chiang Mai, population 1.76 million, does seem a little rough around the edges.
 Traffic congestion is a big problem, sidewalks are either crumbling apart or non-existent, there are stray animals wandering all over the streets, and walking under those cluttered, low hanging power lines can make you feel slightly uneasy.
-It probably lacks the polish and sophistication of some other major cities.
+It probably lacks the polish and sophistication of some other major cities we've been to, like Osaka or Busan.
 But that is essentially a big part of the appeal.
 Give it some time, and it slowly begins to grow on you...before you know it, you won't want to leave.
 At least that's how we felt.
 The elephant tours, the Buddhist temples, and the night markets are what this city is known for.
 But once we transitioned from travel mode to everyday living, we began to really understand what makes Chiang Mai so darn charming.

 WHY we chose CHIANG MAI

 Chiang Mai is just big enough of a city to have everything you might need or want.
 It has all the modern comforts and conveniences, like fancy malls and supermarkets, plus a wide variety of things to do for the whole family.
 Yet it still maintains that friendly, humble, local vibe.
 That has not changed since we were last here, 12 years ago.
 Back then, there were way more touts and lots of tiresome back and forth bargaining involved.
 Now fixed prices are becoming common, and with the use of GRAB, (similar to UBER) there are more options for transport without needing to haggle for fair prices.
 Times are changing, and whether people like it or not, Chiang Mai is rapidly evolving to a more urban city.